-23 Weisman, Steven.
+&lt;sup>23 Weisman, Steven.
 Lack of ID Data Impedes U.N.
 Sanctions Against Iran.
 New York Times, September 17, 2007.

-- added 10 military/WMD-related entities; 3 Revolutionary Guard entities; 8 persons, and 7 Revolutionary Guard commanders listed in Table 6.
+- added 10 military/WMD-related entities; 3 Revolutionary Guard entities; 8 persons, and 7 Revolutionary Guard commanders listed in Table 8.
 Bank Sepah is among the entities sanctioned. - banned arms transfers by Iran, a provision targeted at Iran's alleged arms supplies to Lebanese Hezbollah and to Shiite militias in Iraq. - required all countries to report to the United Nations when the sanctioned Iranian persons travel to their territories. - called for (but did not require) countries to avoid selling arms or dual use items to Iran and to avoid any new lending or grants to Iran.

 Resolution 1747 demanded Iran suspend enrichment by May 24, 2007.
 The IAEA report of May 23, 2007 stated that Iran did not comply, but the pressure of the Resolutions appeared to be altering Iran's nuclear decisionmaking.
 In August 2007, Iran agreed to sign with the IAEA an agreement to clear up outstanding questions on Iran's past nuclear activities by the end of 2007, although the agreement was criticized by the United States as not central to preventing Iran from achieving a nuclear capability.
 On that basis, the P5+1 grouping - along with the EU itself agreed to a joint statement on September 28, 2007 (reiterated in November 2007), in which all the undersigned, including Russia and China, said they would negotiate another sanctions resolution if there is no progress reported by the IAEA in implementing the August 2007 agreement or in separate continued negotiations with EU representative Javier Solana.
-The preliminary IAEA report was circulated on November 15, 2007, saying that Iran has provided additional information on its past programs, but the report indicated that Iran had, in many ways, become less transparent on its current enrichment programs.
-IAEA Director Baradei visited Tehran on January 11, 2008 to seek further clarifications to be included in a final report in March 2008.
-On his separate diplomatic track, Solana was due to report late in 2007, but Solana bluntly characterized a November 30, 2007, meeting with new Iranian negotiator Sayid Jallili as "disappointing," suggesting no progress whatsoever.
+The IAEA report was circulated on November 15, 2007, saying that Iran had provided additional information on its past programs, but the report indicated that Iran had become less transparent on its current On his separate diplomatic track, enrichment programs.
+Solana bluntly characterized a November 30, 2007, meeting with new Iranian negotiator Savid Jallili as "disappointing," suggesting no progress whatsoever.